Anatol Rapoport: Biography

 Rapoport was born in Lozova, Kharkov Governorate, Russia (in today's Kharkiv Oblast, Ukraine) into a secular Jewish family.
-In 1922, he came to the United States, and in 1928 he became a naturalized citizen.
+In 1922, he moved to the United States, and in 1928 became a naturalized citizen.
 He started studying music in Chicago and continued with piano, conducting and composition at the Vienna Hochschule für Musik where he studied from 1929 to 1934.
 However, due to the rise of Nazism, he found it impossible to make a career as a pianist.